zijianzhang/CARLA_INVS/README.md

       +- vhicle.xxx.xxx_xxx
 ````

-label is the directory to save the ground truth labels.
+- label is the directory to save the ground truth labels.

-calib is the calibration matrix from point cloud to image.
+- calib is the calibration matrix from point cloud to image.

-## Training Process
-- training for pre-trained model
-- training for federated model
-- online distill training

-## Testing Process
-- with fusion
-- without fusion